Bradleys Head walking track Sydney Harbour National Park foreshore

+See this stunning city from a different perspective by tackling its glorious bushwalking tracks.
+More than just a good ol’ walk, bushwalking offers sights, smells and sounds you can’t get walking the day-to-day footpath.
 It’s done in natural and green areas, and offers the promise of unique plants and wildlife you’d never spot on a city street.
 From paths that hug the coastline to routes in majestic bushlands, greater Sydney has something for everyone to enjoy.
-And before you head out into the bush, make sure to brush up on these useful safety tips.

 The jewel of this walk is the pretty Jellybean Pool.
 Follow the track down the hill so you can cool off in blissful waters.
 Swimmers, binoculars and a picnic rug are a must.
 There’s a car park close by that gets busy on the weekends, so be sure to get there early.

-Just south of Campbelltown you’ll discover a family-friendly bushwalk that’s only a short drive from Sydney’s CBD in Dharawal National Park.
-The track offers plenty of bird watching and wildlife-spotting opportunities.
-As you walk past tall scribbly gums and red bloodwoods look out for goannas, wallabies and the nectar loving Holland honeyeater.
+Just south of Campbelltown, you’ll discover a family-friendly bushwalk that’s only a short drive from Sydney’s CBD in Dharawal National Park.
+The track offers plenty of bird-watching and wildlife-spotting opportunities.
+As you walk past tall scribbly gums and red bloodwoods look out for goannas, wallabies and the nectar-loving Holland honeyeater.

 The walk extends to O’Hares Creek lookout where you can eat your packed lunch and delight in spectacular views of bushland.
 If you fancy a dip, continue on to the Jingga walking track where you’ll find a beautiful freshwater swimming hole.

 Take a bus or car to the Northern Beaches of Sydney for an invigorating bushwalk through ecosystems, past wildlife and over bridges.
 Relax and take a minute at the Cement Works Lookout for beautiful views across the lagoon.
+Fun fact: this route can also be done on a bike, so bring two wheels and cycle the path if you are short on time.

 This trail caters for everyone with wheelchair access from the Berry, Jamieson, Middle Creek and Bilarong car parks, and toilets at several locations.
 Pack a picnic to have at one of the many BBQ and picnic areas, otherwise pull up a chair at a cafe found on the route.